pewalh/backup-ninja/README.md

 There is code for a soft backup which can run a lot faster and that compares file path, modification time, file id and file size instead of calculating the checksum to see if a file is already in the backup.
 Files that are to be added will always have their checksum calculated.
 This soft backup is not tested well and may not be necessary as the full backup runs quite fast anyway.

 The io intensive tasks run on cpu_count // 2 processes (as many processors have hyperthreading which might not be easily utilized) and 4 threads per processor.
 This has empirically been a sweet spot for setting all cores to work while parallellising io actions.

+Only one copy of identical files are kept.
+If the file has multiple paths they are stored as metadata and the file will be duplicated again if restoring.

+The files are compressed, encrypted, and then compressed again.
+This takes a while but offers smallest storage footprint.
+The reason for the double compression is that the encryption adds entropy, thus the first compression.
+Also the encryption adds systematic overhead which can be compressed, thus the second compression.
+For already compressed data formats as images (png, jpeg) the first compression does not add any benefit, but it does for documents.
+The second compression can reduce size to ~75%.

 run `python backup.py -h` for help with running the script.